 - Sitting or lying down in a hot bathtub – The heat from the water can cause serious burns.

-- Touching a hot stove or another hot surface – This is another common way people scald themselves.
+- Touching a hot stove or other hot surfaces – This is another common way people scald themselves.

 - Having hot liquids thrown at you – This can happen during a fight or an argument.